 The Hearing Officer will also, prior to issuing a written decision, consult with the Title IX Coordinator who will determine whether and to what extent ongoing support measures or other remedies will be provided to the Complainant.

-The Hearing Officer shall issue a written decision to each party within five (5) days after the hearing, and shall include:
+The Hearing Officer shall issue a written decision to each party that shall include:

 - Findings of fact;